common-voice/community-playbook/sub_pages/communities.md

 You might be interested in starting a language community supporting the goals of Common Voice.

 We encourage you to check out the [Open Leadership Training series](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/), which includes how to build communities.

+### Using the Common Voice Trademark

+“Mozilla” and “Common Voice” are trademarks of the Mozilla Foundation and are subject to Mozilla’s trademark policy.
+But you can of course use these terms to describe and refer to Common Voice when organizing community activities.
+The project needs community involvement to grow and succeed!

+So you should feel free to spread the word about Common Voice.
+Just be careful not to use Mozilla trademarks in a way that would give the impression that Mozilla itself is organizing an independent community event or resource.
+For example, the name of your community website or event should prominently include your own group name.
+The Esperanto and Dhivehi community sites are great examples.
+They refer to Common Voice but have their own identity.

+Mozilla is happy to answer any questions you have about using Mozilla trademarks, you can email the team at trademark-permissions@mozilla.com, and cc commvoice@mozilla.com